Brush fire rages in Southern California amid record heat, worsening drought

 Concerns grow for fire season

 Such astonishing midwinter dryness is a dire hydrological signal, as January and February are typically the rainiest months for the state.
-Three of the five driest Januarys in California history have occurred in the last 10 years.
+Three of the five driest Januarys in California history have occurred in the past 10 years.
 Should the lack of precipitation continue through February, which seems probable, the likelihood of another year of severe drought will substantially increase.

 That bolsters the odds of a devastating wildfire season come the warmer and drier months.